mckennapsean/dissertation/chapters/intro.md

 Many visualization designers reflect on the role and steps of the design process for creating and building novel and useful visualizations.
 In the field of visualization, a good chunk of problem-driven visualization work conducts design studies, where visualization experts work closely with collaborators to help those other researchers work with visualizations or visualization systems to conduct their work.
 It is helpful both for novice visualization designers and even expert ones to provide guidance on how to achieve success in these projects and avoid common pitfalls which can lead to failure.
-There are also many different design process models out there, many from the design or HCI communities, and even several within the visualizastion community.
+There are also many different design process models out there, many from the design or HCI communities, and even several within the visualization community.
 Clearly, focusing on the design process can enable visualization designers to apply what they have learned to other problems, saving time and making more effective visualizations.